quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ## frame_parsed {#http-frameparsed}
 Importance: Core

-HTTP equivalent to the packet_received event.
 This event is emitted when the HTTP/3 frame is parsed.
 Note: this is not necessarily the same as when the HTTP/3 data is actually received on the QUIC layer.
 For that, see the "data_moved" event in {{QLOG-QUIC}}.

 Definition: